KingoftheNight/RPCT/README.md

 #### Command line
 ```
 python RPCT_linux.py blast input_folder_name -db blast_database_name -n num_iterations -ev expected_value -o out_folder

+# optional arguments:
+#   input_folder_name  input your Fasta datasets name, and you should make sure your file in the current folder.
+#   -db                choose the blast database, or you can make your database through Makedb function.
+#   -n                 input the out folder name, and it will be saved by default in Reads folder.
+#   -db                input the out folder name, and it will be saved by default in Reads folder.
+#   -o                 input the out folder name, and it will be saved by default in Reads folder.
 ```
 #### Example
 ```